visionlabatuillinois/V1-salience-model-NSF-award-number-BCS1921735/README.md

 <a href="https://zenodo.org/badge/latestdoi/703059168"><img src="https://zenodo.org/badge/703059168.svg" alt="DOI"></a>

+This material is based upon work supported by the National Science Foundation under Grant No. BCS1921735

+This research is part of the Blue Waters sustained-petascale computing project, which is supported by the National Science Foundation (awards OCI-0725070 and ACI-1238993) the State of Illinois, and as of December, 2019, the National Geospatial-Intelligence Agency.
+Blue Waters is a joint effort of the University of Illinois at Urbana-Champaign and its National Center for Supercomputing Applications.

 # To run this code:
 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *